Dental exam for children

 X-rays aren't typically needed at every dental visit.
-If you're concerned about the radiation exposure of traditional X-rays, share your concerns with the dentist.
+Radiation exposure from dental X-rays is low — but talk to the dentist if you're concerned about the radiation exposure.

-After your child's dental exam, the dentist or hygienist will discuss your child's oral health, including your child's risk of tooth decay, any other oral health problems, and preventive measures you can take to improve and protect your child's oral health.
+After your child's dental exam, the dentist or hygienist will discuss your child's oral health, including your child's risk of tooth decay, any other oral health concerns, and preventive measures you can take to improve and protect your child's oral health.
 The dentist or hygienist will also recommend the best time to return for a follow-up visit — typically every six months.
-If your child is at high risk of tooth decay or has other oral health problems, the dentist or hygienist may recommend more frequent checkups.
+If your child is at high risk of tooth decay or has other oral health concerns, the dentist or hygienist might recommend more-frequent checkups.

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.